aaron-lebo/dissent/README.md

 dissent
 =======

+Implementation of a decentralized, tranferrable, and open DRM system using the Bitcoin protocol.

 ### What is this?

 This project comes from feelings of mine concerning Valve's Steam system and its related DRM, and for that matter, all DRM sytems.
 I do not intend to be overly critical, as I own products on multiple platforms described within and as a whole think they do a very good job.